Tomasz Cywka: Blackpool

 On 28 July 2014, following an unsuccessful trial at Charlton Athletic, Cywka signed for Blackpool on a one-year deal.
 He made his debut for the club on 9 August, and scored his first goal in a 2-1 defeat to Blackburn Rovers on 16 August 2014.

 On 26 November 2014, Cywka joined Rochdale on loan until 3 January 2015.
 He played 3 times for Rochdale in the league that season, as they finished in 8th place, their highest-ever league placing.

 He was released by Blackpool in May 2015.

 Return to Poland

 Cywka returned to Poland in 2015, signing with Wisła Kraków.
 He played 85 games in a three-year spell at the White Star.

 On 13 June 2018, he signed a two-year contract with Ekstraklasa side Lech Poznań.
 He debuted on 12 July 2018 in 2018–19 UEFA Europa League first qualifying round match against Gandzasar Kapan.

 On 29 August 2020, he signed a one-year contract with Chrobry Głogów in the second-tier I liga.

 After leaving Chrobry at the end of his contract, he joined Lech Poznań's reserve team on 27 June 2022, signing a one-year deal.
 He retired from professional football at the end of the 2023–24 season to join Lech's academy coaching staff.

 On 11 July 2025, a year later after announcing his retirement, Cywka resumed his career and joined fourth tier side Polonia Środa Wielkopolska.
+On 11 February 2026, he left the club by mutual consent.
+Three days later, Cywka joined sixth division side Sparta Oborniki.